nairobilug/nairobilug.or.ke/README.md

     $ cd output
     $ python -m SimpleHTTPServer

-And now you should see the blog at: [http://localhost:8000](http://localhost:8000)
+And now you should see the blog at [http://localhost:8000](http://localhost:8000).

 ### Workflow for blog posts
 If you're interested in writing a blog post for the site, you need to: